SAML-Toolkits/ruby-saml/README.md

 ### Attribute Service

-To request attributes from the IdP the SP needs to provide an attribute service within it's metadata and reference the index in the assertion.
+To request attributes from the IdP the SP needs to provide an attribute service within its metadata and reference the index in the assertion.

 ```ruby
 settings = RubySaml::Settings.new